Reproduction is the process by which organisms make more organisms like themselves.

 the accessory glands, which include the seminal vesicles and prostate gland

-in boys, and as a guy makes his way through puberty, his testicles produce more and
+guys.
+As a guy makes his way through puberty, his testicles produce more and more

-more of it.
-Testosterone is the hormone that causes boys to develop deeper voices,
+of it.
+Testosterone is the hormone that causes boys to develop deeper voices, bigger

-which transport sperm.
-The epididymis (ep-uh-DID-uh-miss) and the testicles hang in
+sperm.
+The epididymis (pronounced: ep-uh-DID-uh-miss) and the testicles

-a pouch-like structure outside the pelvis called the scrotum.
-This
+hang in a pouch-like structure outside the pelvis called the scrotum.

-bag of skin helps to regulate the temperature of testicles, which need to be kept
+This bag of skin helps to regulate the temperature of testicles, which need to be

 the right temperature.
 When the body is cold, the scrotum shrinks and becomes tighter